DoctorMcKay/node-tf2/README.md

 ### backpackLoaded

 Emitted when the GC has sent us the contents of our backpack.
 From this point forward, backpack contents are available as a `tf2.backpack` property, which is an array of item objects.
-The array is in no particular order, use the `inventory` property of each item to determine its backpack slot.
+The array is in no particular order, use the `position` property of each item to determine its backpack slot.

 ### accountLoaded